ringcentral/integration-blog/_posts/2018-12-24-What-is-a-PWA-and-why-should-you-care.md

   The app should keep the users engaged.
 A PWA provides features like push notification, home screen icon, full-screen and offline first app to glorify user engagement.

-  And not mater framework you use, PWA only needs the required components.
+  And not mater what framework you use, PWA only needs the required components.

-  There are three components as follow which are required to develop a PWA.
+  There are three components required to develop a PWA as shown below:

   ![image](https://user-images.githubusercontent.com/24861316/50399596-8600f800-07bb-11e9-9087-b697a95376b1.png)

   The first component is the Service worker.
 Service worker works as a proxy between the browser and the network.
 It manages notifications pushing and helps to use web application in offline with the browser's cache API.